antennapedia/antennapedia.com/src/thick/mc_okay.md

 "Well, I have the data.
 Today is probably pointless, if we're going to be efficient about it."

 Malcolm rubbed his hand through his hair, which was far longer than it had been in years, and very satisfying to rub.
 Fuck him, why was he nervous?
 He hadn't meant to get her stuffed the first time.
 Pure accident.
-He loved Dougan with all his being and it was a precious accident, but not that she was talking about it so calmly, as something one planned and charted out and coldly accomplished, it felt dismaying.
+He loved Dougan with all his being and it was a precious accident, but now that she was talking about it so calmly, as something one planned and charted out and coldly accomplished, it felt dismaying.

 He turned back to Clara, who was looking at him with narrowed eyes.
 "Malc, is it okay?
 If you don't want another kid, it's okay, but you need to tell me."